-Join Aaron F. Ross for an in-depth discussion in this video Rendering in mental ray, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Rendering in mental ray, part of Maya: nHair.

 …To render hair in Mental Ray, there are…also some special considerations to take into account.…The first thing I'll want to do is to…play the simulation to let the hair settle down.…I'll click Rewind and then Play.…I let the simulation play for about six frames and then press the Stop button.…And now that hair has settled down.…Now we'll want to enable the Mental Ray renderer.…Go up to the Render Settings window, and the pull-down…list that says Render Using should be set to Mental Ray.…And if we go to the Quality tab, I'll show you that we…haven't changed the sampling mode or any of the options from their defaults.…